How to Open a Liquor Store in 5 Steps

 2. Are you seeking investment or looking for business financing?

-We might have said once or twice that there are pretty hefty upfront costs involved with opening a liquor store.
+We might have said once or twice that there are pretty hefty upfront costs involved with opening or buying a liquor store.
 When you draw up your business plan for how to open a liquor store, think about your source of business financing.

 If you’re partnering with someone for an investment—maybe a fellow oenophile—make certain that you get your terms in writing (especially if it’s a friend or family loan).